sourachakra/3DHandShapeTracking/README.md

 The MATLAB code here is for the paper "Deep Multi-view 3D Hand-Shape Tracking" currently in submission.

-Prior to using this software, please download the 'vertex_data3.txt' file and 'all_stls.zip' files from the link:
+Prior to using this software, please download the 'vertex_data3.txt' file from the link:

 https://drive.google.com/file/d/1dc2lzlr1m5eiwXTqoGWv8yC6cztuC_KQ/view?usp=sharing

+Download 'all_stls.zip' file from the following link:

 Unzip 'all_stls.zip' and place the folder into the root directory.